thin-edge/thin-edge.io/docs/src/tutorials/send-events.md

 ### Cumulocity cloud data mapping

-The Cumulocity mapper will convert Thin Edge JSON into Cumulocity SmartREST messages and send it to Cumulocity via MQTT, if the event payload size is less than 16K bytes.
+The Cumulocity mapper will convert Thin Edge JSON events into its Cumulocity SmartREST equivalent if the payload only contains either a `text` field or `time` field.

 For example the `login_event` described in the earlier sections will be converted to the following Cumulocity SmartREST message: